The Sword Dance of Spiti

 The lama, who is bare- chested, points the sword towards his belly and flings his body on the sword.

-He makes several breath- taking movements with other parts of the body.
+He makes the breath- taking movements with other parts of the body.

 Religious Ceremony Inside the Kungri Gompa